European shares hit 1-week low as commodities stocks slump

 "The upside potential for commodity prices and commodity-related stocks is limited as there is still a lot of excess supply of commodities.
 It's not a good time to increase your exposure to the sector," said Commerzbank economist Peter Dixon.

-However, shares in Wolters Kluwer rose 5.2 percent, the top gainer in the FTSEurofirst 300 index, after the Dutch business information and publishing company reported slightly better-than-expected results.
+However, shares in Wolters Kluwer rose 6.4 percent, the top gainer in the FTSEurofirst 300 index, after the Dutch business information and publishing company reported slightly better-than-expected results as growth in North America and Asia Pacific offset weakness in Europe.

 According to Thomson Reuters StarMine data, 55 percent of the companies on the European STOXX 600 index have met or beaten analyst forecasts with their fourth quarter results so far, while 45 percent have missed market forecasts.